5r6t/IPK_project2_2025/README.md

 **TCP behavior**:

 Because TCP is a byte stream, received messages are stored in a buffer, to handle them in order without dropping anything.
 Timeout of 5 seconds gives server enough time to respond.
-In case no response is received, program gracefully ends (meaning it sends ERR/BYE to the server and ends connection without any RST flags).
+If no response is received, program gracefully terminates the connection and exits (meaning it sends ERR/BYE to the server and ends connection without any RST flags).

 **UDP behavior**: